Choose the Right Journal to Publish

 2. Identify potential journals for publishing

 The following tools will help you to match your work to potential journals in your field.
-By searching for titles or content of your work,
+You will receive a list of potential journals by searching for titles or content-based searches.
+You can then use scientific evaluation tools to select the journals that are right for you.

-Journal Suggester (SPRINGER) will help you find relevant journals based on your work details.
+• Journal Suggester (SPRINGER) will help you find relevant journals based on your work details.
 Use the search tool to view the most suitable journals for your research.

-Journal Finder (powered by the Elsevier Fingerprint Engine™) helps you find journals that could be best suited for publishing your scientific article.
+• Journal Finder (powered by the Elsevier Fingerprint Engine™) helps you find journals that are best suited for publishing your scientific article.
 Journal Finder uses smart search technology and field-of-research specific vocabularies to match your paper to scientific journals.
+More on how it works.

-The Master Journal List will help you find the right journal for your needs across multiple indices hosted on the Web of Science platform.
+• The Master Journal List will help you find the right journal for your needs across multiple indices hosted on the Web of Science platform.
 In addition to the Web of Science Core Collection, you can search across the following specialty collections: Biological Abstracts, BIOSIS Previews, Zoological Record, Current Contents Connect and the Chemical Information products.

 Search filters enable users to quickly navigate 24,000+ journals across 254 subject disciplines.
 Journal profile pages provide a more comprehensive view of a journal, with information on journal metrics, peer review details, open access information, and more.